francisco-simoes/Pyssword-safe/README.md

 Furthermore, the first time you run the script the `storage.txt` must contain the string "{}".
 This is already done for you if you just download the folder "Pyssword".

-To use Pyssword, simply execute the Python script as usual writing `Python3 Pyssword.py` in the terminal, when in the correct folder.
+To use Pyssword, simply execute the Python script as usual writing `python3 Pyssword.py` in the terminal, inside the correct folder.

 # The encryption